Opposition to United States involvement in the Vietnam War: Causes of opposition

-The draft, a system of conscription that mainly drew from minorities and lower and middle class whites, drove much of the protest after 1965.
+The draft, a system of conscription that mainly drew from minorities and lower and middle-class whites, inspired much of the protest after 1965.
 Conscientious objectors played an active role despite their small numbers.
-The prevailing sentiment that the draft was unfairly administered fueled student and blue-collar American opposition to the military draft.
+Student and blue-collar American opposition to the military draft was compelled by a sentiment that the draft was unfairly administered.

-Opposition to the war arose during a time of unprecedented student activism, which followed the free speech movement and the civil rights movement.
-The military draft mobilized the baby boomers, who were most at risk, but it grew to include a varied cross-section of Americans.
+Opposition to the war arose during a time of unprecedented student activism, which included the free speech movement and the civil rights movement.
+The military draft mobilized the baby-boomers, who were most at risk of being drafted, but the opposition grew to include a varied cross-section of Americans.
 The growing opposition to the Vietnam War was partly attributed to greater access to uncensored information through extensive television coverage on the ground in Vietnam.

-Beyond opposition to the draft, anti-war protesters also made moral arguments against U.S. involvement in Vietnam.
-In May 1954, preceding the later Quaker protests but "just after the defeat of the French at Dien Bien Phu, the Service Committee bought a page in The New York Times to protest what seemed to be the tendency of the USA to step into Indo-China as France stepped out.
-We expressed our fear that in so doing, America would back into a war."
+Anti-War protesters primarily made moral arguments against US involvement in Vietnam.
+In May 1954, preceding the Quaker protests but just after the defeat of the French at Dien Bien Phu, the American Friends Service Committee bought a page in The New York Times to protest what seemed to be the tendency of the US to step into Indochina as France was stepping out.
 The moral imperative argument against the war was especially popular among American college students, who were more likely than the general public to accuse the United States of having imperialistic goals in Vietnam and to criticize the war as "immoral."
-Civilian deaths, which were downplayed or omitted entirely by the Western media, became a subject of protest when photographic evidence of casualties emerged.
-An infamous photo of General Nguyễn Ngọc Loan shooting an alleged terrorist in handcuffs during the Tet Offensive also provoked public outcry.
+Civilian deaths, which had been downplayed or omitted entirely by the Western media, became a subject of protest when photographic evidence of casualties emerged.
+The infamous photo of General Nguyễn Ngọc Loan shooting a Viet Cong captain in handcuffs during the Tet Offensive also provoked public outcry.